sgminer-dev/sgminer/doc/configuration.md

 Load a JSON-formatted configuration file.
 See `example.conf` for an example configuration file.

 The filename can also be a web or ftp url for remote configuration files.
 The file will be downloaded locally before being loaded. **Note:** If a file by the same name exists, it will be overwritten.
-If you modify and save your configuration, the changes will only be made locally and future downloads will overwrite your changes. **Also note** that the remote configuration file is only available with `libcurl`.
+If you modify and save your configuration, the changes will only be made locally and future downloads will overwrite your changes. **Also note** that the remote configuration files are only available with `libcurl`.

 Note that the configuration file's settings will override any settings passed via command line.
 For more information, see [Configuration Settings Order](#configuration-settings-order).